Guganana/Unlog/README.md

 ## 💶License and Redistribution

-Unlog is totally free for non-commercial purposes and *mostly free* for commercial projects - meaning no licenses need to be purchased for projects with a budget (or revenue) below $250000.
+Unlog is totally free for non-commercial purposes and most commercial projects — no licenses need to be purchased for projects with a budget (or revenue) below $250000.

 This basically means 99% percent of users won't need to pay anything to use it.
 Instead we believe that if medium/large developers ever start to extract value out of this library, at their scale, then they're probabaly at a good position to contribute directly towards its development by acquiring a moderatly priced commercial license (which also provides other boons).